pkivolowitz/CSC3510-S-2024/README.md

 be when I am so excited to get down to business, that I forget to take it.

 You get 6 free absences.
-After that each absence will remove 1 percent from your aggregate score at the end of the term.
-All absences are treated equally.
-That is, there are no "excused" absences.
+After that each absence will remove 2 (two) percent from your aggregate score at the end of the term.

+*All absences are treated equally.
+That is, there are no "excused" absences.*

 The number of free absences equates to three weeks of missed class time so it is unlikely you'll exceed this and incur a penalty.

-Should a long-term absence due to uncontrollable circumstances become necessary, please speak to me as soon as possible.
+Should a *long-term* absence due to uncontrollable circumstances become necessary, please speak to me as soon as possible.

 ## Arriving Late

-Once attendance has been taken, anyone arriving after than will be counted as absent.
-Generally, attendance will end between five and ten minutes after the official start of class.
+Anyone arriving after attendance has been completed will be counted as absent.
+Generally, attendance will end between ten to fifteen minutes after the official start of class.
+Do not depend upon this estimate because it will vary from class period to class period.

 ## Leaving Early

 No, your coach cannot force you to leave class early to make practice.
 This comes directly from the current Athletic Director.

-If you are friends with persons arriving at practice before 4 PM, they do not have afternoon classes or are choosing to put their extra-curricular sports ahead of the **REST OF THEIR LIVES**.
+If you are friends with persons arriving at practice before 4 PM, they do not have late afternoon classes or are choosing to put their extra-curricular sports ahead of the **REST OF THEIR LIVES**.

 ## Warmups

-There are two warmup exercises that are graded and are included in your final grade.
+There are two warmup exercises that are graded and are included in your final score.

 The first is an essay.
 It is already assigned and is due 2/1/2024 at 11:59 PM.